Skip to main content

 Speak with a California Employment Lawyer Today

 Arbitration agreements often complicate an employee’s ability to take legal action against an employer for Labor Code violations.
 That is why it is important to work with an experienced California employment lawyer representing employees if you are considering any type of class action or PAGA claim.
-Contact the Law Office of Karen J. Sloat, APC, today to speak with a member of our team.
+Contact Sloat Law Group, today to speak with a member of our team.

 Sources: